phillipnunes/100-days-of-code/log.md

 ### Day 31: October 01 2018

 **Today's Progress**: And today I learned to do scroll and slide with vanilla JS.

+### Day 32: October 04 2018

+**Today's Progress**: To fix knowledge, I am repeating some examples about how render elements and how consume APIs.